FTM/N Top Surgery & Post-operative Scar Massage

 - Improve scar elasticity and break up excess collagen

-Step 1: Rub the scar in a circular motion and with mild pressure to help minimize swelling and the drain excess fluids surrounding the scar tissue.
+Step 1: Rub the scar in a circular motion and with mild pressure to help minimize swelling and drain excess fluids surrounding the scar tissue.

 Step 2: Gently rub the surrounding skin in a circular motion to keep your scar flexible and unrestricting.
 You can do this up to 3 times a day for 5 minutes at a time.